-To make sure we get it right, we send you to top 3 picks.
-And to cover all bases we make sure they are qualified and insured so you can be assured you will not only get an affordable price on your large tree removal, but a quality service too.
+To make sure we get it right, we send you to the top 3 picks.
+And to cover all bases we make sure they are qualified and insured so you can be assured you will not only get an affordable price on your large tree removal but a quality service too.

 How to prune limbs over a house from a large tree?

 Pruning very large limbs overhanging home can be quite tricky.
-This is something you cannot trust to anyone except a qualified and experienced tree surgeon.
+This is something you cannot trust anyone except a qualified and experienced tree surgeon.
 So much can go wrong and if the rigging is not done right, it can end in disaster.

 Rest assured that your local professional arborist has the tools and experience to carry out a prune on a large tree with ease.

-They start by climbing the tree setting up what is known as a “high point”, which is basically a rope going over a high branch which they are able to hang off with their harness.
+They start by climbing the tree and setting up what is known as a “high point”, which is basically a rope going over a high branch in which they are able to hang off with their harness.
 This will allow them to access the whole tree safely and with ease.
 No chance of falling.

 Then they will also run a larger rope called a “lowering rope” which is then tied to the branch that you desire to remove.
 When the branch is cut, the crew on the ground can slowly lower it to the ground.